Table of Contents

 2. Create Your Digital Marketing Plan of Action

-Use tools like Google Analytics to see where traffic is coming from, and SEMrush to check how you stack up against competitors.
+Use tools like Google Analytics to see where your best traffic comes from and SEMrush to understand how you compare to competitors.

-Clients need sound legal representation.
-Make sure they find you first.
+Ready to guarantee that clients find you first?
 Read our digital marketing guide for law firms.

 3. Build a High-Performance Website to Attract More Legal Leads